ELSinLBTH/HDT_Jupyterbook/_sources/housing-data-flow.md

 #### Large Langurage Model Task

-This report is compiled after meeting with 12 members of council staff belonging to housing teams within the London Borough of Tower Hamlets.
-LLMs are employed to summarise content and keywords.
-This notebook primarily explores the use of artificial intelligence and automated processes as an intervention to our user research.
+Large Language Models (LLMs) are used to summarise the content and keywords from user research meetings held with 12 council members in the housing teams of LBTH.
+This effort primarily focuses on exploring how artificial intelligence and automated processes can assist in our user research.

 ##### Model Comparison Table